4 Reasons Why Website Speed Matters

 The faster your visitors can find what they’re looking for, the happier they will be with their experience.
 Your website needs to reflect that.

-For a positive user experience, you need to keep in mind what a customer may be looking for and how fast you can get it to them.
-If your website is slow, it won’t matter if all of the information they need is front and centre because they’ll already be looking elsewhere.
+For a positive user experience, you must remember what a customer may be looking for and how fast you can get it to them.
+If your website is slow, it won’t matter if all the information they need is front and centre because they’ll already be looking elsewhere.

 Website Speed Affects Your Rankings

-Regardless of how SEO savvy you are, website speed problems will negatively affect how you appear in search engines.
+Regardless of your SEO savvy, website speed problems will negatively affect how you appear in search engines.

-When potential or existing customers are looking for something on Google, the results that show up are affected by speed rankings.
+When potential or existing customers are looking for something on Google, the results are affected by speed rankings.

 If your website speed is slow, your bounce rate will likely also be high, and your rankings will suffer doubly as a result.

-If it takes more than a few seconds to load a page, a customer will look elsewhere.
-Similarly, if it takes more than a few clicks or a scroll to find what they need, a customer won’t continue to browse your site just to reach your business.
+If a page takes more than a few seconds to load, a customer will look elsewhere.
+Similarly, if it takes more than a few clicks or a scroll to find what they need, a customer will not continue to browse your site to reach your business.

-Having optimised pages and ensuring that your server speed is fast not just when it comes to the function of your website, but also in how your business appears in a search as well.
+Having optimised pages and ensuring that your server speed is fast, not just when it comes to the function of your website but also in how your business appears in a search.

-Google has a fabulous tool called Google LightHouse that scores your webpage and also shows Google Core Web Vitals
+Google has a fabulous tool called Google LightHouse that scores your webpage and shows Google Core Web Vitals.

 These are my scores for this blog post